 Related Resources

-- awesome-claude-code: A curated list of awesome tools, IDE integrations, frameworks, and other resources for developers working with Anthropic’s Claude Code.
+- awesome-claude-code: A curated list of tools, IDE integrations, frameworks, and resources for developers working with Anthropic’s Claude Code.

 - Best Agent Skills: 10 Best Free Agent Skills for Claude Code & AI Workflows.

-- Claude Code Slash Commands Cheatsheet: The most complete, verified reference for every Claude Code slash command.
+- Claude Code Slash Commands Cheatsheet On Github: The most complete, verified reference for every Claude Code slash command.

 - OpenAI Codex Commands Cheat Sheet: CLI commands, slash commands, flags, config keys, environment variables, sandbox settings, MCP, and real workflows.